 - Detail what the loan will be used for.

 - Register your business and get the appropriate licensing.

-- Choose a bank you have a relationship with.
+- Choose a bank or lender you have a relationship with.

-Your business plan will be make-or-break to your loan application.
-Any good business plan will include the following elements:
+Your business plan can be a make-or-break to your loan application.
+When writing a business plan, include the following elements: